willprice/ml-quiz/README.md

  1) This is the first element
  3) This is the third element
 ```
-Finally, for the *filling-in blanks* questions please do not provide any kind of answer in the `answer:blanks:` tag.
+Finally, for the *filling-in blanks* questions please do not provide any kind of answer in the `answer:blank_answer:` tag.
 Instead alter the `quiestion:` tag by putting words to be asked in square brackets, e.g. `this [word] will be asked`.

 For more details please see attached below `.quiz` file.